 Privacy has become a primary concern for most tech enthusiasts out there.
-The widespread use of Internet and Wireless Networks has made user data vulnerable to a variety of Malware attacks.
+The widespread use of the Internet and Wireless Networks has made user data vulnerable to a variety of Malware attacks.
 One way developers usually try to overcome this issue is by using encryption on data transfers.
 Encrypted data are very difficult to decrypt by a possible attacker.
-In fact, many popular messenger Apps currently use encryption, such as the WhatsApp Messenger.
+In fact, many popular messenger apps currently use encryption, such as the WhatsApp Messenger.

-If you still need to communicate with encrypted SMS messages, you can install Silence.
+If you still need to communicate with encrypted messages, you can install Silence.
 Silence is a TextSecure fork that only supports SMS/MMS messaging.

-At a glance, Silence feels just like any other SMS messaging App.
-It actually works as a drop-in replacement for the default SMS App.
+At a glance, Silence feels just like any other SMS messaging app.
+It actually works as a drop-in replacement for the default SMS app.
 Also, no external servers or Internet connection are required for it to function properly.

 In its internals, Silence is a powerful encryption machine: SMS messages are encrypted on the device itself, using the Singal Encryption Protocol.
 Received SMS messages are decrypted on the recipient’s device.
-No data is stored in any third-party location, making sure that nobody other than the sender and receiver have access to precious information (end-to-end encryption).
+No data is stored in any third-party location, making sure that nobody other than the sender and receiver has access to precious information (end-to-end encryption).

-Here is the Full Feature List of Silence App:
+Full Feature List – Silence App

-- End-to-end encryption for safe SMS messaging
+- Send Encrypted Messages, End-to-end encryption for safe SMS messaging

 - Local encryption of messages.
-You can lock and unlock the whole App using a passphrase.
+You can lock and unlock the whole app using a passphrase.